grpc/proposal/A53-xds-ignore-resource-deletion.md

 in the future, if/when gRPC adds support for the incremental xDS protocol variant, this behavior would affect all resource types.

+The XdsClient will generate an ERROR log when a resource deletion is ignored and a subsequent INFO log message when the condition clears, either because the server once again started sending the resource or because the client has unsubscribed from the resource.
+To implement this, the XdsClient will maintain a bit in the cache entry for each resource indicating whether a deletion has been ignored.
+When the XdsClient receives an LDS or CDS update that does not include the resource, if the bit is not set, it will log the ERROR message and set the bit; when the XdsClient receives an LDS or CDS update that includes a resource for which the cache entry bit is set, it will log the INFO message and unset the bit; when the XdsClient unsubscribes from a resource, if the cache entry bit is set, it will log the INFO message before deleting the cache entry.

 ### Temporary environment variable protection

 This behavior is not configured via remote interaction, so it does not